Jonathan Taylor Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Recent Performances

-- Taylor put together a 145-yard rushing performance in last week's matchup with the Texans, carrying the ball 14 times (averaging 10.4 yards per attempt) while scoring two touchdowns.
+- Last week against the Texans, Taylor picked up 145 yards on 14 carries (averaging 10.4 yards per carry) while scoring two touchdowns.

-- He tacked on one reception for 13 yards in the passing game.

-- Over his last three outings, Taylor has racked up 301 rushing yards (100.3 per game) on 45 attempts with four touchdowns.

 Taylor's Indianapolis Teammates